mamadpierre/QCDS/README.md

 python runner.py --n_qubits=9 --n_output=6 --design_identifier="selected0" --from_scratch

 ```
 runs the RL discovered design from scratch on the glass dataset.
+Using the saved weights for design ```selected1``` should provide test accuracy of more than 64% on the Glass dataset within few first epochs.
 Please cite our paper, if you use the code.

 ```
 @article{pirhooshyaran2020quantum,